Parodying humanitarianism online

 - Parody, right to represent and consent

-Abstracts of 200 words are invited from early career researchers by July 20, 2018, for consideration for publication.
-Please submit abstracts to: Madhushala Senaratne (H.M.Senaratne@sussex.ac.uk).
+Abstracts of 200 words are invited from early career researchers by February 10, 2019, for consideration for publication.
+Please submit abstracts to: Madhushala Senaratne (H.M.Senaratne@sussex.ac.uk) and Peter Chonka (email@example.com).
 Abstracts must also include: name of author, affiliation, contact details, and 5-6 keywords.
-Selected authors will be notified by July 30, 2018.
-The deadline for submission of full papers (up to 6000 words) is July 30, 2018.
-We also call for expressions of interest from early career researchers keen in serving as assistant editors of the special issue.
+Selected authors will be notified by February 20, 2019.
+The deadline for submission of full papers (up to 6000 words) is April 30, 2019.

 Colletta, L. (2009) ‘Political Satire and Postmodern Irony in the Age of Stephen Colbert and Jon Stewart’, The Journal of Popular Culture, Vol. 42, No. 5.
 DOI: 10.1111/j.1540-5931.2009.00711.x